 At times they can move very quickly over the ground undeterred by rough country where they like to forage for their specialised diet of ants and termites.
 They tend to turn up at any time in different habitats, even in gardens, searching out ant nests with their sensitive snouts.
 Once they locate an ant’s nest they will tear it apart with their claws while their long tapering sticky tongues quickly gather up the swarming occupants and crush them with sharp spines on the roof of their mouths (no teeth) before swallowing.
 The thick coat of mucous covering the tongue protects Echidnas from ant stings.

 Echidnas lead solitary lives and only come together to mate which is usually from late winter to early spring.
 At this time they may be more visible as the males go in search of females and it is common to see a line of male echidnas as they make their way through the undergrowth.
 Sadly this is when many are killed on the roads as they attempt to cross in the search for a suitor.

 How does that newly-laid soft-shelled egg get into the pouch?
 It is now believed that the female gives birth while lying on her back and special muscles help roll the egg into the back opening pouch.
-When the baby feels prickly from developing quills the mother places the puggle into a hollow log or burrow returning to feed it every few days until at about six months the young emerges with its new set of quills and ready to soon start its solitary life.
+When the baby feels prickly from developing quills the mother places the puggle into a hollow log or burrow returning to feed it every few days until at about 6 months the young emerges with its new set of quills and ready to soon start its solitary life.

 The fact that the female echidna carries her egg around while it is incubating must be one of the marvels of the world.
-The great egg-laying group – the birds – have to stay still while incubating the egg.
+The great egg-laying group, the birds, have to stay still while incubating the egg.

-Although Echidnas are still classed as common, we are not commonly seeing them in this area like we used to.
-Last Spring a number were seen after a gap of several years.
+Although echidnas are still classed as common, we are not commonly seeing them in this area like we used to.
+Last spring a number were seen after a gap of several years.
 Let’s hope that it means there is still a healthy population existing here.

 Article - Janet Whish-Wilson.